 Ancient numeration system

 Throughout history, a variety of numeration system has been developed to represent numbers.
+Today, the number system we are most familiar with is the Hindu-Arabic numerals system.

 Study the following number systems in the order given here.
 It will facilitate comprehension a lot